A rigorous introduction to linear models: Large-Sample Properties in LS Estimator*

-Apart from the common CLT, the following theorem is a more general version of the central limit theorem that will be often useful. \begin{mdframed}[hidealllines=\mdframehidelineNote,backgroundcolor=\mdframecolorNote] \begin{theorem}[Weighted Sum Central Limit Theorem (WCLT)] Let $\{X_n \}$ be a sequence of iid real random variables such that $\Exp[X_i]=0$ and $\Var[X_i]=1$.
+where $ \bV $ is the covariance matrix of $\rvs$ and must be nonsingular.
+Note that $(\rvs - \Exp[\rvs])^\top \bV^{-1} (\rvs - \Exp[\rvs])$ is also called the square of \textit{Mahalanobis distance} between $\rvs$ and $\Exp[\rvs]$. \end{remark} In addition to the standard CLT, the following theorem presents a more general version of the central limit theorem that will often be useful. \begin{theoremHigh}[Weighted sum central limit theorem (WCLT)] Let $\{\rx_n \}$ be a sequence of i.i.d. real random variables with $\Exp[\rx_i]=0$ and $\Var[\rx_i]=1$.
 Let $\{\eta_n\}$ be a sequence of real constants.
 If

 then